Saying goodbye to you has been the hardest thing our little family has ever had to face. We miss you so very much.

 When Ben joined our family, your personality grew even more.
 You struggled initially to ‘share’ Mum and Dad, frequently thrusting your face in between them if they ever fussed him, but soon we learned that group hugs were even better.
 As a big sister you showed him the way, and turned into the biggest snitch, running to tell Mum and Dad when he was being naughty.

 We loved seeing your little character grow.
 From the nervous pup who used to anxiously watch us in the kitchen from afar, you soon came to be the biggest trip hazard as you sat adoringly under our feet, hoping for food scraps to appear.
 While once you sat at a distance on your bed in the living room, with time and confidence you soon realised that cuddling up under a blanket on the sofa was much nicer and would nudge your way into the smallest space possible, just to be close.

 Through lockdown you really blossomed, loving having your people around 24/7, and pushing your way into every zoom meeting possible.
-“I hope Chilli will join us” became one of the things most said to Mum when meetings were being arranged, and even Mum’s boss stopped an all staff meeting to remark at how much you loved Mum, leaning and gazing at her while she was trying to give a serious funding update.
-One of the only positive things about the pandemic is the extra time we got to spend with you.
+“I hope Chilli will join us” became one of the things most said to Mum when meetings were being arranged, and even Mum’s boss stopped an all staff meeting to remark at how much you loved Mum, leaning and gazing at her.

 You were the hardest but most rewarding dog in the world.
 That last night, sleeping on the floor next to you and you burrowing under the duvet next to me, will stay with me forever.

 You leaving has broken our hearts.
 But you were totally worth it and we’d do it all again in a heartbeat.